How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 • Can they tackle mixed number problems using their preferred method – are there issues with improper and mixed number conversion that need to be tackled first?

-Before teaching any new content, I’d then plan to go back and address any large-scale misconceptions or stumbling blocks.
+Before teaching any new content, go back and address any large-scale misconceptions.

-In some circumstances, it may be more appropriate to target individual students or small groups with a very brief intervention.
-For example, by directing them to a personalized learning program or video tutorials to review the key concepts.
+In some circumstances, it may be more appropriate to target individual students or small groups with a brief intervention.
+For example, direct them to a personalized learning program or video tutorials to review the key concepts.

-Third Space Learning’s one-to-one, online math tutoring uses diagnostic testing to gauge students’ understanding and identify gaps in learning.
-Using this information, the program is then personalized to address each individual student’s needs.
+Third Space Learning’s one-on-one, online math tutoring uses ongoing assessment to gauge students’ understanding and identify learning gaps.
+Using this information, tutors personalize teaching to address each student’s needs.

-Sometimes, with the amount of curriculum content to get through, it can be difficult to feel confident about spending lesson time reviewing content they ‘should already know’, rather than teaching the new material.
+With lots of curriculum content to get through, it’s difficult to feel confident spending lesson time reviewing content they ‘should already know’, rather than giving new math instruction.

 However, ensuring that new concepts are built on more solid foundations using a spiral curriculum has two big advantages.

-1. The new concept will often be learned more quickly, as students are able to slot the new ideas into a clear existing framework;
+1. The new concept is learned more quickly, as students can slot the new ideas into a clear existing framework;

-2. If the new concept is clearly understood, rather than surface-learned, it is more likely to move from the student’s short-term to long-term memory and stay there.
+2. If students build a conceptual understanding of new math, it is more likely to move from the student’s short-term to long-term memory.
 This means that less re-teaching will be needed in the future.

 Fraction addition example: comparing working memory